kbiton/docker-ecs-app/README.md

 # Docker-Compose App → Amazon ECS App

-*NOTE* : This demo/code is for demonstration purpose only, you will incur costs please remember to clean resources.
+*NOTE* : This demo/code is not-production ready, its sole goal is to let you experiment.

+You will incur costs please remember to clean resources.

 From local docker build, using the docker-compose construct to an ECS App